tianchengXu/ESG-Risk-Stock-Return/index.md

 ## Role & Main Tasks in the Project
-Data engineer and modeling specialist - I was in charge of collecting data from multiple databases, performing ETL, linking/compiling/storing them and feeding team members with specific datasets upon request.
+Data engineer and modeling specialist - I was in charge of collecting data from multiple databases, performing ETL, linking/compiling/storing them and feeding team members with specific datasets upon request; I also performed analysis on stock returns data and ESG data and validated the insights with statistical methods.

+## Takeaways
+According to our analysis, different ESG policies and different levels of exposure to ESG risks have different implications to companies.
+Credit-healthy companies tend to face nagative short-term stock returns when there is significant exposure to ESG risks.
+Credit-unhealthy companies seem to be less impacted by these similar risks.
+There are, inevitably, limitations with the analysis given the scope of the project.
+The insights can be further validated or improved once more data and resources become available.

+---

 ## The goal
-To Understand the Impact of ESG Risk Exposures on Short-term Stock Returns
+To Understand the Impact of ESG Risk Exposures on Short-term Stock Returns.

 ## Summary